adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/bing-ads-operation-error-codes.md

 CampaignServiceSiteLinkDisplayTextTooLong

 **Description**
-The site link?s display text is too long.
+The site link's display text is too long.
 The Details element contains the index of the site link.

 ***